amyznikov/libffplay/README.md

   By default, target platform is android-15 platform (Android 4.0.3 devices).
   To change target platform, open Makefile in text editor and set desired platform in APP_PLATFORM= variable.

+  Warning: Make sure the submodules and libffplay.so are set to build for the same android platform!

 6. Install libffplay into some location where application projects can find it.